 The Global Energy System Model (GENeSYS-MOD) is an open-source energy system model, based on the Open-Source Energy Modelling System (OSeMOSYS).
-The aim is to analyse potential pathways and scenarios for the future energy system, e.g. for an assessment of climate targets.
-It incorporates the sectors power, heat, and transportation and specifically considers sector-coupling aspects between these traditionally segregated sectors.
+The aim is to analyse potential pathways and scenarios for the future energy system, for example, for an assessment of climate targets.
+It incorporates the power, heat, and transportation sectors and specifically considers sector-coupling aspects between these traditionally segregated sectors.

-The model minimizes the total discounted system costs by choosing the cost-optimal mix of generation and sector-coupling technologies for the sectors power, heat, and transportation.
+The model minimizes the total discounted system costs by choosing the cost-optimal mix of generation and sector-coupling technologies for the power, heat, and transportation sectors.

-Linear program optimization (minimizing total discounted system costs)
+Solution method Linear program optimization (minimizing total discounted system costs)